Whimsy Stick

 Full sequence resolution

-Destructive behavior in large dogs is almost always a symptom, not a personality flaw.
 Chewing the baseboards.
 Shredding furniture.
 Counter surfing.
 Digging up the yard.
-These aren’t signs of a bad dog.
-They’re signs of a dog whose instincts have nowhere to go.
+These aren’t signs of a difficult dog.
+They’re signs of a dog whose prey drive has no outlet.

 Large dogs have big energy budgets.
-A Lab, a Shepherd, a Rottweiler, a Great Dane — bred to work, herd, guard, or hunt.
-When that drive has no outlet, it finds one on its own.
+Labs, Shepherds, Rottweilers, Great Danes, all bred to work, herd, guard, or hunt.
+When that drive has no channel, it finds one.
 Usually at your expense.

-Here’s what most training advice on destructive behavior gets wrong: physical exercise alone doesn’t fix this.
-A long walk burns calories but doesn’t satisfy the predatory motor pattern.
+Here’s what most advice gets wrong: physical exercise alone doesn’t fix this.
+A long walk burns calories but doesn’t resolve the predatory motor pattern.
 Your large dog comes home physically tired and mentally still wound up.
 Give it an hour and they’re back at the couch cushions.

-What actually works is neurological fulfillment — engaging the part of the brain that drives the stalk-chase-capture sequence.
-Five minutes of flirt pole work does more for a large dog’s behavioral state than a 30-minute walk.
-That’s not an exaggeration.
-It’s basic behavioral science.
+What works is neurological fulfillment.
+Five minutes of structured chase work does more for a large dog’s behavioral state than a 30-minute walk.
+That’s not marketing language.
+It’s how the predatory motor pattern functions.

 1

-Ask for a sit before the lure ever appears.
+Ask for a sit before the lure appears.
 Sit Reward calm.
-This tells the nervous system a structured event is starting — not chaos.
+This tells the nervous system a structured event is starting.

 ~30 seconds